-Thus far, throughout our ‘Anstey’ research, having communicated with hundreds of Ansteys worldwide, we are yet to find a single one who can trace his Anstey line back to Warwickshire pre-1750.
-However, we still have a sneaky suspicion that there may well be Ansteys alive today who are direct descendants of this Warwickshire medieval Anstey sub-branch and therefore appeal to anybody who can trace their direct Anstey lineage back to Warwickshire in say c1750 (or even earlier ideally) to contact us at email@example.com.
+Thus far, throughout our ‘Anstey’ research, having communicated with hundreds of Ansteys worldwide, we are yet to find a single one who can trace his Anstey line back to Warwickshire pre-1700.
+However, there are surely Ansteys alive today who are direct descendants of this Warwickshire medieval Anstey sub-branch and therefore appeal to anybody who can trace their direct Anstey lineage back to Warwickshire in say c1700 (or even earlier ideally) to contact us at firstname.lastname@example.org.

 The position of the Warwickshire sub-branch in the Anstey pedigree is illustrated nicely in the below schematic.

 Sub-branches of the Warwickshire Anstey pedigree that we have begun to upload include:

 - the Hampton in Arden Ansteys, the principal sub-branch of the modern Warwickshire Ansteys